-1. After the engine starts, Continue warming up the engine until it runs smoothly.
+- 1. Immediately after the engine starts, operate the choke knob to keep fast idle. - 2.
+Continue warming up the engine until it runs smoothly.

 Jump-starting

 Jump-starting the vehicle should be avoided.
 The battery should be removed and charged instead.
 However, if the vehicle must be jumpstarted, proceed as follows.